AdguardTeam/KnowledgeBase/docs/adguard-for-android/solving-problems/manual-certificate.md

 1. Tap *More security settings* → *Encryption & credentials* → *Install a certificate* → *CA certificate*.

-1. You might see a warning, if so, tap *Install anyway* and enter your PIN if necessary.
+1. You might see a warning.
+If so, tap *Install anyway* and enter your PIN if necessary.

 1. Select the AdGuard certificate file.
-Its format should look like *adguard_1342_020322.crt*.
+Its name should look like *adguard_1342_020322.crt*.

 You're all set!
 Once the certificate is installed successfully, you've enabled HTTPS filtering.